RobinLebhar/with-info-doc-expo-storybook/README.md

 - Wrap ```<WithInfoDoc/>``` around your component
 - Export your stories in storybook/stories/index.tsx ( I have to export them manually because storybook does not find my  .stories with expo)

-# Add more info to the Props table
+# Add mofd info to the Props table

-You can add manually add a description and if the props is required or not.
+In the props table you can manually add a description and if the props is required or not.
 ( see [this example](#https://github.com/RobinLebhar/with-info-doc-expo-storybook/blob/master/example-with-extra-info.stories.tsx) )
 Or just a simple example [here](#https://github.com/RobinLebhar/with-info-doc-expo-storybook/blob/master/example.stories.tsx)